-- Look for sciarid fly – if there small black flies on the surface of the compost, their larvae may be damaging the roots.
+- Look for sciarid fly – if there are small black flies on the surface of the compost, their larvae may be damaging the roots.
 They can thrive in peat composts, but are not normally so active that they kill the plants.
 Once their life cycle moves on, they disappear, so are only a nuisance for about two months in the year.
 Drenching with a weak solution of Jeyes Fluid will usually put an end to them.
 Correct watering – keeping the soil moist but never wet – will help to keep them away.

 If you spot yellowing of the bottom leaves of your geranium plants this can occur for any of several reasons:

 - Insufficient light is reaching the lower part of the plant.
 This is probably the cause of the problem if the plants are too close together, or are too far from a good source of light.
-If you use a photographer’s light meter, you will discover that three feet in from a window will reduce the light level by 50%!
+If you use a photographer’s light meter, you will discover that being three feet in from a window will reduce the light level by 50%!